Connect with others who understand.

 • Applying a warm compress

-If you are concerned about whether your lymph node swelling might be related to psoriasis, talk with your dermatologist.
-They can evaluate your situation and ensure that you are on the right treatment program to ease your symptoms.
+If you’re concerned about whether your lymph node swelling might be related to psoriasis, talk with your dermatologist.
+Your dermatology provider can evaluate your situation and ensure that you’re on the right treatment program to ease your symptoms.

 Talk With Others Who Understand